 We may share any data about our operations with:

-- HMRC - see HMRC personal information charter
+- HMRC - see the HMRC personal information charter

-- the Charity Commission - see Charity Commission personal information charter
+- the Charity Commission - see the Charity Commission personal information charter

-- the Information Commissioner’s Office - see ICO privacy notice
+- the Information Commissioner's Office - see the ICO privacy notice

-- Companies House - see Companies House personal information charter
+- Companies House - see the Companies House personal information charter

 and other regulatory bodies, should this be necessary to complete our statutory audit and regulatory requirements.

 We use several law firms to provide advice and guidance on a range of topics and we may share personal data with them at times.
-All third parties have contracts with us which includes a third-party processor agreement.
+We ensure that we have appropriate data protection agreements with them.

 We try to meet the highest standards when collecting and using personal information, and we take any complaints about this very seriously.
 We encourage you to let us know if you think that our collection or use of information is unfair, misleading or inappropriate.
 We also welcome any suggestions for improving our procedures.

 This privacy notice does not provide exhaustive details of all aspects of our collection and use of personal information.
-However, we’re happy to provide any additional information or explanation needed.
-Please send any requests for this to our DPO at the address in the Introduction above.
+However, we're happy to provide any additional information or explanation needed.
+Please send any requests for this to our Data Protection Lead - email@example.com.